ProView – Mountainsmith Bear Creek 2 Tent

 The tent is quick and easy to set up and has 3 additional guy lines for those high wind/inclement weather trips.
 The great feature of these guy lines are the included tension lock mechanisms that make tightening these guy lines a breeze: simply pull the cord to tighten and the mechanism locks the cord in place.
 The downside was the two stake-down points on the long sides of the tent did not come with guy lines and I had a hard time getting the loops close enough to the ground to get them properly staked.
 I went ahead and added my own accessory cord to the loops and this allowed the tent to have proper tautness, thus keeping the fly off the sides of the tent.

-Mountainsmith Bear Creek 2 Tent: Pros
+What I love about the Mountainsmith Bear Creek 2 Tent

 - Ample interior square footage and length means you will not feel overly cramped in this two-person tent